iFixit/formy/readme.md

 // Render the form
 ReactDOM.render(

-   // Map a Form.Component to a form object by passing in an object as the "instance" value.
+   // Map a Form.Component to a Form.Instance by assigning it as an "instance" value.
-   // Map a Form.Input.Component to a form object property by using the same "key" value.
+   // Map a Form.Input.Component to a Form.Instance state property by using the same "key" value.
    // Structure the form layout however you want!
    // Add any extra elements you want!
    <Form.Component instance={form}>